Tenant Improvement Allowance

 Negotiating a Tenant Improvement Allowance with a landlord can be a lot of work, but it is worth it when you can build out the space you need for your business.
 You want to find the best quality materials, contractor, labor, etc. for your project.
 We wish you luck on negotiating the best-possible TI allowance for your project.

-If you’re looking for a contractor for your rental space, Hurd Construction Management will deliver a space that reflects your business’ brand.
-Our Hurd team has a combined 75 years construction and architectural experience that we bring to your project.
+If you’re looking for a contractor for your leased commercial space, Hurd Construction Management will deliver a space that reflects your business’ brand.
+Our Hurd team has more than 100 years construction and architectural experience that we bring to your project.

 We will deliver you quality work within your budget and time frame.
-We have completed more than 2.6 million square footage of new construction, renovation, and improvement projects on different types of buildings and industries.
-We have built and renovated many office/retail/business spaces and buildings.
+We have completed more than 2.6 million square footage of new construction, renovation, and tenant improvement projects on many different types of buildings and across many industries.
+We have built and renovated office, retail, restaurant, and other business spaces and buildings.
 We look forward to working with you next.